15 ways Enonic can help you save time on daily tasks

 In Enonic XP there’s a handy widget to quickly see these kinds of dependencies.
 When highlighting a given site, page, or element, open the widget panel in the top right area and choose “Dependencies”.
 This will give you a nice little overview of all the inbound and outbound links to the element within the CMS, with options to filter the results by content types as well.

-In any larger website you might have a need for several different roles: administrator, editor, writer, and whatever else your organisation needs.
+In any larger website you might have a need for several different roles: administrator, editor, writer, and whatever else your organization needs.
 Managing who gets to create, view, publish, and code might be complicated and convoluted, but it doesn’t have to be that way.
 In Enonic XP it’s fast and easy.

 In the main menu of XP, there is a tool called “Users”, where you get an instant overview of what roles you have, what the roles have access to, and what users populate each role.
 Switch roles, edit permissions, re-assign people, or revoke access–it’s all up to you, just in a few seconds and a few button clicks.

-If your organisation features multiple sites, intranets, apps, and other services—it can be quite cluttered and confusing to have access to all these assets in Content Studio, in spite of the tree structure and powerful search.
+If your organization features multiple sites, intranets, apps, and other services—it can be quite cluttered and confusing to have access to all these assets in Content Studio, in spite of the tree structure and powerful search.
 This is where “content projects” can save the day.

 With this feature, you can separate your different environments completely, for instance a separate project for your corporate website and another project for your internal functions.
 Additionally, for each project, you can choose what roles people can have, what languages are to be featured, what groups should have access, whether the project is open for everyone or closed to a chosen few, or create roles that are exclusive for the project.
 This makes the day to day operations less cluttered and far more efficient for your editors and content creators.